willake/hades-dark-zagreus-mod/README.md

 This mod overrides `ReloadGun` and `ManualReload` function in `Combat.lua`, which might cause problem with other mods which also override this function.

 Other wrapped functions: `MarkTargetApply`, `SpearRushBonusApply`, `MarkTargetSpinApply`, `ShieldThrowProjectileBonusApply`, `GrenadeSelfDamageOutputApply`, `StartNewRun`, `EndRun`, `RecordRunCleared`, `DamageHero`, `DamageEnemy`, `CheckComboPowerReset`, `CheckComboPowers`

+## Discussion
+### Frequency
+The AI can't simulate the frequency(how often player make decision), so Dark Zagreus makes decision frequently.
+This can be a critical aspect of mimicing the player behavior.
+I am still thinking a way to address it.

+### More factors
+Upgrades like boons and hammers changes a player's behavior significantly, like people might like to use Zeus dash to kill enemies, or have a Ares shield throw which makes player agressively throwing shields.
+These can not be captured without implementing boon and hammers support.
+Will be interesting and fun to have it.

 ## Future Plans
 - more accurate charge attack prediction